Sphael7/password-strength-tool/README.md

 ## 🖱️ How to Use

-1. Open `index.html` in your browser.
+1. Click the link above or open `index.html` in your browser.
 2. Type your password in the input field.
 3. Watch the strength indicator update in real-time.
 4. Improve your password based on the feedback to make it stronger!